 Youth Court Protocol

 - This protocol outlines how the Youth Court will operate under Alert Level 2.
 This protocol needs to be read in conjunction with the District Court (Criminal) protocol under Alert Level 2.
-The reader should also be familiar with the District Court and Youth Court protocols in force under Alert Levels 3 and 4.

 - The number of in-person appearances made by young people may increase for monitoring events and other substantive hearings.
 Under Level 2, AVL appearances are no longer the default position, unless safety concerns or other circumstances necessitate this.
 Appearance in-person is the default position.